richmartin1/RM_projects/README.md

 - What is the main advantage of automating configuration with Ansible?
 The main advantage is the time savings.
 Instead of administrators spending a lot of time configuring machines manually with Ansible it can be a quick task.
 It can also reduce bugs as the playbook configuration would be consistent.

 The playbook implements the following tasks:
-- In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc. How do playbooks work how do they install each of these things focus on elk playbook and dvwa playbook

 - Created new virtual network (ELK network), in a new region and within the existing resource group
 - Created a peer connection to the existing virtual network
 - Created a new virtual machine (ELK) within the new virtual network, and its own security group.